mohammadeimon/Pizza-Sale-Analysis/README.md

 # Analysis

-Analysis was done on SQL and visualized on Power BI.
-I chose to use SQL for the analysis because With SQL, you can analyze small and big datasets, investigate problems and generate sales reports faster.
-I uploaded the dataset first on SQL Server where I did all the analysis before visualizing it on Power BI.
+Analysis was done on SQL and visualized on Tableau.
+I used SQL to extract, transform and convert the Pizza data.
+I uploaded the dataset first on SQL Server where I did all the analysis before visualizing it on Tableau.

-This is the full [Analysis]([https://github.com/Ernest-30/Pizza-Sales-Analysis/blob/main/Pizza_Sales_Analysis.sql](https://github.com/mohammadeimon/SQLProjects/blob/main/PizzaRestaurant.sql))
+This is the full [Analysis]((https://github.com/mohammadeimon/SQLProjects/blob/main/PizzaRestaurant.sql))

 # Findings